|The Irony Of Experience|

 These values conflict all the time.
 There are no easy answers.

-When we watch the development of the space program everyone involved presumes that will be better as it goes on.
+When we watch the development of the space program everyone involved presumes that it will be better as it goes on.
 That there is a state of imagination which can see the universe peopled with humans and space vehicles.
-In which, what seems so extraordinary to us is mundane and relatively normal to those in the future who, no doubt, have a sense of perfection or progress that we can hardly conceive of.
+And what seems so extraordinary to us is mundane and relatively normal to those in the future who, no doubt, have a sense of perfection or progress that we can hardly conceive of.

 This is the weight of the material world.
 This is the essential contradiction or paradox at the bottom of it.